‘Thalapathy’ Vijay’s Mersal is about ‘malpractices’ in Medical Sector

 The growth of Vijay from Ilayathalapathy to Thalapathy

-Coincidentally: Vijay’s poster and a famous mass song is used in the latest Bollywood release Golmaal starring Ajay Devgn.
-The film released just a couple of days after Mersal.
-Now what you call that?
-A superstar is here.
+Coincidentally, Vijay’s poster and a popular mass song are featured in the latest Bollywood release, Golmaal, starring Ajay Devgn.
+The film was released just a couple of days after Mersal.
+This serves as a testament to Vijay’s superstar status, making a significant impact across different film industries.

 Share with: